Factbox: U.S. Middle East peace plan prompts some praise, much Arab anger

 ROBERT MALLEY, PRESIDENT OF THE INTERNATIONAL CRISIS GROUP THINK TANK

 “Strip away the domestic and Israeli political considerations that determined the timing of the plan’s release, and the message to the Palestinians, boiled down to its essence, is: You’ve lost, get over it.
-And the message to other partners is that they have inflicted grievous harm by humoring what the Trump team deems unrealistic Palestinian demands.”
+And the message to other partners is that they have inflicted grievous harm by humouring what the Trump team deems unrealistic Palestinian demands.”

 “100 years ago, the Balfour Declaration (in which Britain endorsed the establishment of a Jewish homeland in the Middle East) gave 40% of Palestine to the Israelis, and today the Trump Declaration presented the rest of Palestine to the Israeli enemy.”

-JON ALTERMAN, DIRECTOR OF THE MIDDLE EAST PROGRAM AT THE CENTER FOR STRATEGIC AND INTERNATIONAL STUDIES, WASHINGTON

-“The point isn’t to find a middle ground.
-The point is to move on.
-The point is to put a pin in the Israeli-Palestinian conflict and to say we are moving on ...
-This is an argument that there is no peace to be made and that it’s silly to continue to penalize the Israelis.”

-Reporting by Reuters bureaux, Compiled by Timothy Heritage; Editing by Janet Lawrence
+Reporting by Reuters bureaux, Compiled by Timothy Heritage; Editing by Janet Lawrence and Alex Richardson